One terminal.

 Stop juggling AI coding CLIs.

 One terminal.
 One Kanban.
-Four agents working in parallel — visible, isolated, and yours.
+Five agents working in parallel — visible, isolated, and yours.